 Being a student of Zoological Sciences, Connor Stefanison’s deeper understanding of the wildlife seems to positively affect his capability as a photographer.
-This in turn is reflected on the images captured by him of birds and other animals in their natural habitat, such as the baby American dippers screaming for food or a solitary Agalychnis callidryas peeping from behind two slender branches of a tree.
+This, in turn, reflects on the images captured by him.

 Legendary artist Paul Gauguin said, Nature has mysterious infinities and imaginative power.
 It is always varying the productions it offers to us.
 The artist himself is one of nature’s means.
-Even considering all his accomplishments Connor Stefanison’s career as a visual artist has only begun.
-It will be of infinite interest for all the aficionados of photography to follow his development as a visual storyteller closely and find out for themselves if he has done justice to his natural talent.
-Encouragingly for him, he will always find inexhaustible sources of inspiration in nature that will never fail him if he continues remaining truthful to it.
+We must remember, Connor Stefanison’s career as a visual artist has only begun.
+It will be of infinite interest for all the aficionados of photography to follow his development as a visual storyteller and find out for themselves if he has done justice to his natural talent.

 Tell us about your childhood, the environment you grew up in and your immediate surrounding at home.